 By Christine Fitzgerald, Regional Director of Nutrition

-Lectins (a protein found specifically in the seeds, grains, skins, rinds, and leaves of plants to protect plants from predators) aren’t just a cause of digestive upset, bloating, or inflammation — they’re actually designed to attack the body’s cells in order to discourage you from eating plants.
-Grains such as wheat are commonly associated with lectins, but most of the gluten-free foods usually regarded as healthy (quinoa, Greek yogurt, cucumbers, soy, all beans, agave, chia seeds, berries, brown rice, veggies, nuts, and cereal) also carry these proteins.
+Lectins (a protein found specifically in the seeds, grains, skins, rinds, and leaves of plants to protect plants from predators) aren’t just a cause of digestive upset, bloating, or inflammation — they’re actually designed to attack the body’s cells to discourage you from eating plants.
+Grains such as wheat are commonly associated with lectins.
+Still, most of the gluten-free foods usually regarded as healthy (quinoa, Greek yogurt, cucumbers, soy, all beans, agave, chia seeds, berries, brown rice, veggies, nuts, and cereal) also carry these proteins.

 Once ingested, lectins can cause a cascade of health problems, such as high blood pressure, IBS, food sensitivities, vitiligo (patches of skin losing their pigment), diabetes, autoimmune disorders, weight gain, arthritis, heart problems, and other serious health conditions.

 So what can you do to protect yourself from the dangers of lectins?
 Be more aware of what you eat and remove lectins from your diet.
 Here are some suggestions to help you out:

 - Peel your veggies — Lectins are concentrated in plants’ leaves, peels, and seeds.
 Simply peeling and deseeding vegetables (like tomatoes and peppers) reduces their lectin content.